Machine Learning for Optimization-Based Separation of Mixed-Integer Rounding Cuts: Methodology

 \subsection{Solving a Reduced Separator}

 We can use the output of the ML model to predict which constraints will be useful to generate MIR cuts.
-Then, at each iteration of the cutting loop in~\Cref{alg:full}, we compute the features for the current fractional solution on line 8, and use the ML model to classify each constraint on line 9.
-We use the predicted class for each constraint to update MIR-Sep and fix $\lambda_j=0$ for those constraints that the ML model classified in the negative class.
+Then, at each iteration of the cutting loop in~\Cref{alg:full}, we compute the features for the current fractional solution on \cref{step:ml:get-features}, and use the ML model to classify each constraint on \cref{step:ml:get-constraints}.
+We use the predicted class for each constraint to update Appx-MIR-Sep and fix $\lambda_i=0$ for those constraints that the ML model classified in the negative class.
+We call this the \textbf{``reduced'' separator}.